abraham-ephrem/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file - Crates the file \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)
-8-cwd_state - saves the content of ls -al into a file called 'ls_cwd_content' 9-duplicate_last_line - Duplicates the last line of 'iacta'
+8-cwd_state - saves the content of ls -al into a file called 'ls_cwd_content' 9-duplicate_last_line - Duplicates the last line of 'iacta' 10-no_more_js - Removes all .js files from a directory and sub-directory